(Scroll down for more information and recent developments)

 Examining a global issue through localized lenses

 Contracting an Issue is a social awareness art project, which began as an artistic endeavor between the artist, Gk Callahan and collaborator/photographer, Allison Webber.
-The project produces and archives collections of public, spoken-word documentary performances, which reference HIV/AIDS.
+The project produces and archives collections of public, spoken-word documentary performances, and visual art which reference HIV/AIDS.
 The project is based on the stories and truths they hold for individuals, in varying communities around the globe.

 April 13, 2016

 WOULD YOU LIKE TO TELL YOUR STORY ?

 Contracting An Issue is currently producing our third production in the Tampa / St. Petersburg Florida area, and we want to hear your story.
 To be part of our project CLICK HERE & submit the anonymous form, we will contact you shortly.

 November 16th 2015

 You might have heard the news, but we are here to confirm it’s true!
 Contracting An Issue project is making a début in Tampa/St Petersburg Florida with the help and partnership of Metro Wellness!!!

 Metro will be hosting CIA (December 11th and 12th) for our storytelling auditions, along with our visual interviews segments.
 This first weekend will be a pinnacle part of our third iteration in the CAI series.
 For more information, please follow this link.
 Last, but not least, make sure to scroll down, and check out our most current mini-doc on our time in Kansas City, or go to our "about" link under engagements!

 July 2nd 2015